Sustainable Action of the Year Award

 As a strong supporter of youth sailing in New Zealand, Harken Fosters is focused on the future of our environment.
 It is proud to be the first refillery of Ecostore’s boat wash and other cleaning and body care products within the marina.

-2020 winner - RNZYS partnering with Sailors for the Sea
+2020 winner: RNZYS partnering with Sailors for the Sea

 In 2020, the Royal New Zealand Yacht Squadron (RNZYS) partnered with Sailors for the Sea to implement the Clean Regattas programme, aiming to minimise the environmental impact of sailing events.